Gershon Koffie: Senior career

-International
+International career

-Koffie was called up to the Ghana U-20 national team for the first time in July 2010.
-He was named in Ghana's team for the 2011 African Youth Championship, starting against The Gambia on April 21, 2011.
+Koffie was called up to the Ghana under-20 national team national team for the first time in July 2010.
+He was named in Ghana's team for the 2011 African Youth Championship, starting against Gambia on 21 April 2011.
 He was substituted after an hour for James Bissue.
-He made a substitute appearance against Cameroon on April 24, 2011, replacing Paul Aidoo in the 67th minute.
+He made a substitute appearance against Cameroon on 24 April 2011, replacing Paul Aidoo in the 67th minute.
 Ghana were eliminated from the competition at the group stage finishing in third position behind Cameroon and Nigeria.

-Personal
+Personal life

 Koffie received his Canadian Permanent Residency in 2013, which qualifies him as a domestic player on Canadian clubs for MLS roster purposes.
-Koffie is married to Souadou Drame former Model and Miss Guinee North America 2013.
+Koffie was married to Souadou Drame former Model and Miss Guinee North America 2013.